hisco/http2-client/README.md

 If the supported protocol is http1.x `http2-client` will only cache the identification result and not the actual socket for `keepH1IdentificationCacheFor` which defaults to 30000 ms.
 Any socket configuration is manged by the http agent.
-If non will be defined the node `globalAgent` will be used.
+If none is defined the node `globalAgent` will be used.

 ## License